What financial support is available?

 Further information from the Department of Education’s website can be found here

-Applications for the School Direct programme starting in September 2018 will open in October 2017.
+Applications for the School Direct programme starting in September 2018 open on Thursday 26th October 2017.

 Applications must be made through the UCAS website

-You can apply from mid-October 2017 – our deadline for final applications will be the end of the summer term in July 2018 but once all places are allocated, we will not be able to accept any further applications.
+You can apply from Thursday 26th October 2017 – our deadline for final applications will be the end of the summer term in July 2018 but once all places are allocated, we will not be able to accept any further applications.
 So, we would advise you to apply as soon as you can because ‘once they’re gone, they’re gone’!